What is Network Penetration Testing?

 • Checks for malware infection, the reputation of the links on the website and defacement and broken links

-• Unlimited POC requests to provide evidence of reported vulnerabilities and remove false positives
+• Unlimited POC requests to provide evidence of identified vulnerabilities and remove false positives

 • 3000+ tests scanning for CVEs in OWASP top 10, SANS 25